Top 10 Ideas for Recruiting Great Job Candidates

-The Internet, in addition to your own organization website, has quickly developed to become the key tool in recruitment in terms of its usefulness to employers, potential employees, and society, in general.
-Learn how to use the Internet to find and attract great candidates.
+The internet, in addition to your own organization website, has quickly developed to become the key tool in recruitment in terms of its usefulness to employers, potential employees, and society, in general.
+Learn how to use the internet to find and attract great candidates.
 These are options you can currently consider.

-- Post open positions on Web sites that private vendors or your state and/or local government provide.
+- Post open positions on websites that private vendors or your state and/or local government provide.
 In Michigan, positions can be posted at no cost on various websites including MLive.com - Everything Michigan and Michigan Workforce Development, for example.
 Your own state or country will have equivalent resources for you to use.

 Use Headhunters and Recruiters

 Additionally, recruiters have an already-developed pool of candidates.
 They provide a second pair of experienced eyes to help you with your search.
 Some of them are very good.
-I met with a recruiter recently and offered him a sales job in a client organization on the spot.
-Believe me, he was that good - I can definitely see him finding great candidates for employers.
+An HR associate met with a recruiter recently and offered him a sales job in a client organization on the spot.
+Believe this, he was that good.
+She could definitely see him finding great candidates for employers.

 When you work in an HR role, calls from potential recruiters come several times a week.
-I ask for references and check them.
-I also talk with non-competing firms to get referrals of recruiters with whom they've been pleased.
-You can also research recruiters at the Recruiter's Online Network.
+Ask for references and check them out.
+Talk with non-competing firms to get referrals of recruiters with whom they've been pleased.
+You can also research recruiters at any number of websites online.